Positive & Negative Impact of Remote Work

 Despite the potential downsides of remote work, having the choice of where you work trumps everything, to me.
 No work environment is perfect - every option has its pros and cons.

-The freedom and flexibility that remote work offers is invaluable - to live where you want, spend time the way you want surrounded by your pets/ people that you love.
+The freedom and flexibility that remote work offers are invaluable - to live where you want, and spend time the way you want surrounded by your pets/ people that you love.

 I WANT A REMOTE JOB!